opendocsg/opendoc-formsg-faq/AdvancedGuide.md

 ### When should I choose Email mode?

 You should choose Email mode if
-- your collated data is classified Confidential
-- your data is Sensitive High
+- your data is Confidential or Sensitive High
-- you require MyInfo fields, table-style questions or attachments in your form
+- you require MyInfo fields, or emailed response copies to your respondent

 In most other situations, Storage mode is expected to be more convenient,  especially for forms with a high volume of anticipated responses.